Distributed Attitude Estimation for Multi-agent Systems on $SO(3)$: Problem Statement

 \begin{assumption} Each agent $i \in \mathcal V$ measures the relative orientations $R_{ij}$ with respect to its neighboring agents $j\in \mathcal{N}_i$.
 In addition, each agent can also share information, through communication, with its neighbors. \end{assumption}

 \begin{assumption} The interaction graph $\mathcal G$ is assumed to be an undirected tree. \end{assumption}

-\begin{assumption} The body-frame angular velocity of each agent is bounded and available. \end{assumption} The problem under consideration can be formulated as follows: \begin{pb} Consider a network of $N$ agents rotating according to kinematics (\ref{R_dynamics}).
-Suppose Assumptions \ref{measurement_ass}-\ref{measurement_avialble_w} are satisfied.
-Design a distributed attitude estimation scheme endowed with global asymptotic stability guarantees. \end{pb}
+\begin{assumption} The body-frame angular velocity of each agent is bounded and available. \end{assumption} The problem under consideration can be formulated as follows:\\ Consider a network of $N$ agents rotating according to the kinematics (\ref{R_dynamics}) where the relative attitude measurements \eqref{measurement_model_R} are available according to the graph topology $\mathcal{G}$.
+Design a distributed attitude estimation scheme endowed with global asymptotic stability guarantees, under Assumptions \ref{measurement_ass}-\ref{measurement_avialble_w}. \begin{rmk} Since only relative attitude measurements are available, it should be understood from the above problem statement that the goal is to globally estimate the orientation of each agent up to a common constant orientation.
+This common constant orientation can be determined if at least one agent has access to its own orientation. \end{rmk}